-Parentage: This variety was bred in 1882 in Geisenheim by the Swiss botanist, Hermann Müller, from the canton of Thurgau.
-For a long time, it was believed that Riesling and Sylvaner were the parent varieties, but eventually, genetic research provided clarity.
-Müller Thurgau is the oldest successful new breed spread throughout the world.
-The synonyms Rivaner and Riesling-Sylvaner point to the original, but incorrect, parentage information, and now the name Riesling-Sylvaner is prohibited as it is misleading.
+This grape variety was bred in 1882 in Geisenheim by the Swiss botanist Hermann Müller, from the canton of Thurgau.
+For a long time, it was believed that Riesling and Sylvaner were the parent varieties, until genetic research finally proved otherwise.
+Müller-Thurgau is the oldest and most successful new cultivar to have spread throughout the world.
+The synonyms Rivaner and Riesling-Sylvaner point to the variety’s original (yet incorrect) attribution of parentage.
+Use of the name Riesling-Sylvaner is now prohibited, due to it being misleading.

-Vineyard area: This variety grows in all Austrian wine-growing regions.
-But between 1999 and 2009, its growth declined by 36.1%, as did its significance.
+This variety grows in all of Austria’s wine-growing regions.
+Between 1999 and 2020, however the area under vine declined considerably, as did the variety’s significance.

-medium-sized, vesicular, circular, with five lobes, deeply lobed with twisted middle lobe
+medium-sized, vesicular, circular, five lobes, deeply lobed with twisted middle lobe

-Grape cluster: medium to large; medium density; cylindrical with oval greenish-yellow berries.
-The fruit has a slight muscat flavour
+medium to large, medium density, cylindrical, with oval, greenish-yellow berries.
+The flesh has a faint muscat flavour.